 What Is a Toxic Relationship?

 Whether with a romantic partner, family member or friend, toxic relationships involve negative behavior and patterns of control, selfishness, manipulation and abuse.
+Toxic relationships can come in all sorts of different shapes and sizes, from your spouse or significant other to members of your family or the friends that make up your social circle.
+Around 84% of women have at least one toxic friend that contributes to destructive and self-destructive behaviors.
 A toxic relationship causes harm to one or both people involved.

 How Do You Know if You’re in a Toxic Relationship?